 2. Record of Protected Structures

 The Planning and Development Act 2000 requires each planning authority to compile and maintain a RPS.
 The RPS is a mechanism for the statutory protection of the architectural heritage and forms part of each planning authority’s development plan.
-The Minister for Culture, Heritage and the Gaeltacht may recommend structures to the planning authorities for inclusion on the RPS.
+The Minister for Housing, Local Government and Heritage may recommend structures to the planning authorities for inclusion on the RPS.
 Sites/structures/groups of structures rated by the NIAH as being of Regional or above importance are included in the Minister’s recommendations

 The NIAH is currently carrying out a programme of County Surveys in order to indicate to planning authorities a representative sample of the range of structures worthy of protection in their administrative areas.